slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ---
 ### On science and art

 'Science is what we understand well enough to explain to a computer.
-Art is everything else we do.' -- Donald E. Knuth
+Art is everything else we do.' -- Donald Knuth

 > *'The whole of science is nothing more than a refinement of everyday thinking.'
 > *'The grand aim of all science is to cover the greatest number of empirical facts by logical deduction from the smallest number of hypotheses or axioms.' -- Albert Einstein*